daniellawrence/dansysadm.com_old/src/blog/server_and_host_lists_evolution.md

 The first place that I worked at was using the "In our heads" method of listing the servers.
 There was only 2 so it was very easy to memorize.
 Then even had nice English names, so that made it even easier.
-The was no point at adding any more complexity to the listing system, as any new staff memory would simply be told that the 2 hosts are "bob" and "john" ( Not the read names).
+The was no point at adding any more complexity to the listing system, as any new staff memory would simply be told that the 2 hosts are "bob" and "john".

 The Excel spreadsheet v0.1
 --------------------------